 The defense can gain significant benefits from trying to interview prosecution witnesses rather than relying on their statements.
 These include the ability to:

-Some defendants might wonder whether it’s worth it to interview a witness who has already given a statement that the prosecution has disclosed.
+A defendant might wonder whether it's worth it to interview a witness who has already given a statement that the prosecution has disclosed.
 But prosecutors and police officers sometimes omit or misstate information (either intentionally or not).
-Further, when law enforcement and prosecutors speak to witnesses, they aren’t likely to ask all the questions the answers to which the defense would like to know.
+Further, when law enforcement and prosecutors speak to witnesses, they aren't likely to ask questions that could elicit information the defense would like to know.
 And there might not be a record of all conversations witnesses have had with the other side.

 The defense has limited options for trying to interview uncooperative prosecution witnesses before trial.
 The defense lawyer might hire a private investigator who specializes in finding and interviewing reluctant witnesses.
 (A defense attorney might be capable of persuading a hesitant witness to talk, but will typically prefer to have someone else try, or at least be present during the conversation—that way the lawyer doesn't have to testify if the witness says something new or inconsistent at trial.)